chrisgrieser/nvim-chainsaw/README.md

 		},
 	},

-	-- auto-install a pre-commit hook that prevents commits containing the marker -- string.
+	-- Auto-install a pre-commit hook that prevents commits containing the marker -- string.
 Note that this will override git's `core.hookPath`, disabling any -- other hooks you have.
 	preCommitHook = {